 We love this part of the city and Namba/Dotonbori is our pick of areas to stay in Osaka.
 It’s easy to access from Shin-Osaka if you arrive by bullet train, and from the Airport too.
 Many of the “must-see” attractions of the city are nearby and the food options are outstanding as you are about to see.

 Although we’ve stayed in the area a number of times now and have wandered its streets by day and night there is always more to learn and savour.
-This trip we joined a Magical Trip Osaka food tour and spent the afternoon with a local guide learning more about this fascinating area, its food culture, and some of the signature dishes.
+On this trip, we joined a Magical Trip Osaka food tour and spent the afternoon with a local guide learning more about this fascinating area, its food culture, and some of the signature dishes.

 Table of Contents